Date: February 8th, 2018

 Q: Are there implications associated with this advisory itself?

 A: Disclosure unfortunately means bad actors may try to take advantage.
 While we have initially limited the information to the minimum details necessary for users to affect an appropriate fix, this merely slows down a would be attacker.
-As such, we are advising all organizations utilizing Nexus Repository Manager to immediately assess their individual impact and take appropriate action in response.
+As such, we are advising all organizations utilizing Nexus Repository to immediately assess their individual impact and take appropriate action in response.

 Q: Where can I obtain more information associated with the vulnerability?